-A selection of management & professional skills training programs are now available as online courses via Classes LMS.
+A selection of management & professional skills training programs is now available as online courses via Classes LMS.

-Register for access to all the below courses under "Online Workshop or Online Coaching" followed by the course title on our Training Registration Site link Please note, the dates listed for these (January 1, 2022) are arbitrary.
+Register for access to all the below courses under "Online Workshop or Online Coaching" followed by the course title on our Training Registration Site link.
+Please note, the dates listed for these (January 1, 2022) are arbitrary.
 After you register, we'll add you to the courses and send you an email with instructions.
 For your convenience, course access instructions are included here (PDF).

 * Please note, the below courses that have a star (*) are offered as online courses as well as virtual instructor led (ViLT) courses.
 Be sure to choose your desired mode when registering on the Training Registration Site.